 This is a timely and relevant topic for supply chain managers.
 With the number of mergers, acquisitions, and divestments swiftly increasing, more and more of us will be tasked with preparing our companies' supply chains to accommodate those momentous changes.
 That is why we decided to publish "Getting Ready for Acquisitions and Divestments," a special, three-part series of articles in CSCMP's Supply Chain Quarterly and on our website, supplychainquarterly.com.

 In those articles, a team of consultants from the professional services firm Ernst & Young LLP looks at the supply chain implications of mergers and acquisitions from both the seller's and the buyer's side of the deal.
 In Part 1 ("Divesting an asset?
 How you can maximize its value and sale price," Q3/2016) they examined how supply chain executives can create value and prepare assets for sale in order to maximize the value for the seller.
 Part 2 ("Buying or selling an asset: How to prepare for the handoff," Q4/2016) considered the sign-to-close phase, including how to develop a transition plan.
 We're just now putting the finishing touches on Part 3 ("Supply chain integration and optimization: The keys to realizing a deal's value"), which discusses executing on those plans, including stabilizing the assets and integrating them.
-Look for the concluding article online in early March, and in our Q2/2017 print issue.

 The past two years have seen mergers and acquisitions worth nearly US $5 trillion, by some counts.
 Things aren't likely to slow down, either: About half of all companies surveyed in EY's 2016 "Global Corporate Divestment Study" said they plan to divest a business unit in the next two years.